DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - ✏️processing and storage are distributed on multiple clients and servers, and all must be secured
             - ✏️network links must be secured and protected
 - 3.5.8 Internet of Things (IoT)
-    - **Internet of things (IoT)**: a class of smart devices that are internet-connected in order to provide automation, remote control, or AI processing to appliances or devices
+    - ❄️**Internet of things (IoT)**: a class of smart devices that are internet-connected in order to provide automation, remote control, or AI processing to appliances or devices
         - An IoT device is almost always separate/distinct hardware used on its own or in conjunction with an existing system
         - IoT security concerns often relate to access and encryption
         - IoT is often not designed with security as a core concept, resulting in security breaches; once an attacker has remote access to the device they may be able to pivot